openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-griditem.md

 > **NOTE:**
 >
-> - Can only be used as a child component of the [Grid](./cj-scroll-swipe-grid.md) component.
+> - Only supported as a child component of the [Grid](./cj-scroll-swipe-grid.md) component.
-> - When GridItem is used with [LazyForEach](cj-state-rendering-lazyforeach.md), the child components of GridItem are created when the GridItem is created.
-When used with [if/else](../../../Dev_Guide/source_zh_cn/arkui-cj/rendering_control/cj-rendering-control-ifelse.md), [ForEach](../../../Dev_Guide/source_zh_cn/arkui-cj/rendering_control/cj-rendering-control-foreach.md), or when the parent component is Grid, the child components of GridItem are created during GridItem layout.
+> - When GridItem is used with [LazyForEach](cj-state-rendering-lazyforeach.md), GridItem's child components are created when the GridItem is created.
+When used with [if/else](../../../Dev_Guide/source_en/arkui-cj/rendering_control/cj-rendering-control-ifelse.md), [ForEach](../../../Dev_Guide/source_en/arkui-cj/rendering_control/cj-rendering-control-foreach.md), or when the parent component is Grid, GridItem's child components are created during GridItem layout.

 ## Import Module